Weights in a Benson-Solomon block: Centric radicals in

+Finally, we must verify the last statement.
+For $P$ in (a)-(b), this follows from a slight extension of Witt's Lemma, as stated in \cite[Lemma~2.7.2]{GLS3}, and induction on dimension.
+Consider a subgroup satisfying the conditions in (c).
+From the description of $P$ in the first paragraph, we see that $P$ is a Sylow $2$-subgroup of $O_{2',2}(N_H(\Lambda))$.
+By \cite[Lemma~2.7.2]{GLS3} again, $O_{2',2}(N_H(\Lambda))$ is uniquely determined up to $H$-conjugacy, so $P$ is uniquely determined up to $H$-conjugacy by Sylow's Theorem in $O_{2',2}(N_{H}(\Lambda))$.
+For uniqueness of the subgroup in (d), there is nothing to do.
+This completes the proof of the proposition. \end{proof}

-\begin{Not} We denote a member of the $\F$-conjugacy class of a subgroup appearing in Proposition~\ref{p:ngpnleqk} parts (a),(b), and (c) by $R$, $R^*$ and $R^{**}$ respectively.
-We note that when $l = 0$, the subgroups $R$ and $R^*$ correspond with the subgroups with the same names constructed in \cite[Section~2]{ChermakOliverShpectorov2008}. \end{Not}
+\begin{Not} We denote a member of the $\F$-conjugacy class of a subgroup appearing in Proposition~\ref{p:ngpnleqk} parts (a),(b), and (c) by $R_{1^7}$, $R_{1^7}'$ and $R_{1^52}$, respectively, to best indicate their origins.
+The reader should not confuse these with the generalized quaternion groups $R_1$, $R_2$, and $R_3$.
+When $l = 0$, the subgroups $R_{1^7}$ and $R_{1^7}'$ correspond with the subgroups $R$ and $R^*$ of Section 2 of \cite{ChermakOliverShpectorov2008}. \end{Not}

 We next describe the centric radical subgroups arising in case (c)(i) of Proposition~\ref{p:fcr}.
 Recall Notation~\ref{N:Knotation1} and Notation~\ref{N:Knotation2}.
-In addition, for a subgroup $Y$ of $K$ and an integer $1 \leq i \leq 3$, denote by $Y_i$ the projection of $Y \cap L_0$ in $L_i$.
+In addition, for any subgroup $Y$ of $K$, we set $Y_0 = Y \cap L_0$, and let $Y_i$ be the \emph{projection} of $Y_0$ in $L_i$ for $1 \leq i \leq 3$.
+That is, $Y_i$ is the image in $L_i$ of the projection of the preimage of $Y_0$ in $\hat{L}_i$ (cf. Notation~\ref{N:Knotation1}(a)) under the quotient map $\hat{K} \to K$.